ralphos/omniauth-facebook-example/README.markdown

                    :scope => 'email,user_birthday,read_stream', :display => 'popup'
         end

+3. Create a new app at http://developers.facebook.com/ (remember to enter http://localhost:3000) as your site URL

-\* You may want to remove the 'ENV' portion along with the [] around your Facebook key and secret.
+\* You may want to remove the 'ENV' portion along with the [] around your Facebook key and secret.\n
-\* You will need to define scope if you want to access additional permissions from Facebook
+\* You will need to define scope if you want to access additional permissions from Facebook\n
 \* You will also need the to pass in ```:display => 'popup'``` as an additional parameter if you want to create a popup on signin.
 However, note you will have to write the additional javascript to make this happen!

-3. Create a new app at http://developers.facebook.com/ (remember to enter http://localhost:3000) as your site URL

 ## Generate a Sessions Controller